chroma-core/chroma/docs/cip/CIP-02082024-Rankers.md

 Hybrid search has proven to be a great technique for improving the relevancy of search results.

 The concept of rankers is to create a simple yet powerful abstraction that both Chroma and community can build upon.
-The ranker functions are designed to be simple way to produce a score for a given document and query.
+The ranker functions are designed to be a way to produce a score for a given document and query.
 Fusion of the scores is out of scope for this CIP.

 We propose that the ranker functions are implemented in both server and/or client.
 It is important to observe that not